Lmasniuk/lmasniuk/README.md

 ⭐️ I am currently looking for work!
 Please email or contact me on LinkedIn if you want to connect about an opportunity! ⭐️

 ### About Me
 I've been a Software developer for around a decade.
 After getting my Bachelor's Degree from UVic in Computer Science, I then entered the tech industry, working at several companies, on things like payments, content creating platforms, gift card giving and employee recognition software.
-Most recently I was a senior educator for BrainStation teaching and mentoring groups of students how to build full stack apps with HTML, CSS, and JavaScript(including React, Node and a lot of other goodies!)
+Most recently I was a senior software development educator for BrainStation teaching and mentoring groups of students how to build full stack apps with HTML, CSS, and JavaScript(including React, Node and a lot of other goodies!)
 <br><br> <br>
 I've worked with a a handful of different programming languages, but lately I'm most interested in Javascript, although I find myself learning all sorts of different things as my mind wanders.
 I've also earned my stripes with SQL, troubleshooting issues and fixing buggy data for customers!
 I'm also a certified scrum master, and have found myself championing the scrum and agile processes of any team/company that I have worked for.
 Software is written by humans, and I love interacting with people, collaborating, and doing my best to bring good energy and enthusiasm into any team I work with.